docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/suites.rst

 instanceID
 ********************************************************************************

-The Opaque Effect Data Suite functions need the instanceID of the effect.
+The :ref:`gpu-effects-transitions/suites.opaque-effect-data-suite` functions need the instanceID of the effect.
 For the software entry point, you can obtain this using GetFilterInstanceID() in PF_UtilitySuite, defined in PrSDKAESupport.h.
 For the GPU Render entry point, you can use the following code: csSDK_uint32 instanceID;

 ::